AMC ManagementAMC Management Software India

 Week 1: Clean the contract list

+In week 1, clean the AMC contract list before importing it into software.
 Start with active customers, contract start date, contract end date, customer phone number, site address, contract value, included visits, completed visits, and payment status.
 Remove duplicate customer records and mark missing data clearly.
+This cleanup prevents wrong reminders, duplicate follow-ups, and bad renewal reporting after migration.
+Clean active data first, then archive history.

 Week 2: Import active contracts

-Import active AMC contracts first.
+In week 2, import active AMC contracts first because they carry the highest immediate operational risk.
 Do not start with expired contracts unless they are part of a renewal campaign.
-Active contracts are where missed visits and missed renewals can hurt revenue immediately.
+Active contracts are where missed visits, overdue payments, and missed renewals can hurt revenue immediately.
+Once active contracts are stable, older records can be handled as a separate cleanup project.
+Protect live revenue before archive history.

 Week 3: Schedule upcoming visits

-Create visits for the next 30 to 60 days.
-Assign a small group of technicians and test job closure, photos, notes, and customer reports.
+In week 3, schedule upcoming AMC visits for the next 30 to 60 days.
+Assign a small group of technicians and test job closure, photos, notes, parts used, and customer reports.
+This is where the business confirms whether the mobile workflow works in real field conditions.
+If technicians struggle here, fix the workflow before adding every contract.
+Field proof should be visible immediately to the office.

 Week 4: Start renewal follow-up

-Filter contracts expiring in the next 30 to 90 days.
-Create a renewal calling list and track outcomes: renewed, follow-up later, price objection, no response, lost, or not eligible.
+In week 4, start AMC renewal follow-up from inside the software.
+Filter contracts expiring in the next 30 to 90 days, create a renewal calling list, and track outcomes such as renewed, follow-up later, price objection, no response, lost, or not eligible.
+The value of the system is that every renewal outcome becomes visible instead of staying in someone's notebook or WhatsApp chat.
+Renewal ownership should be assigned.

 Week 5: Review reports with the owner

-Check whether the owner can see due visits, overdue visits, expiring contracts, payments pending, and renewal conversion without asking for manual Excel work.
+In week 5, review AMC reports with the owner before expanding the rollout.
+Check whether the owner can see due visits, overdue visits, expiring contracts, payments pending, repeat complaints, and renewal conversion without asking for manual Excel work.
 If not, refine the process before expanding.
+The rollout is successful only when owner decisions become faster and clearer.
+Reports should drive daily follow-up and renewal action.

 Common Mistakes